Quin-Darcy/kernel_ft_playground/docs/example_workflow.md

 # Example Workflow
 Below is a demonstation of a full functional testing session using this project and its recommended workflow.

+> **NOTE:** *These instructions assume you are starting in the project's root folder.*

+## Initial Setup
 ### Obtaining the Kernel Source
 In practice, there are two main ways to get your hands on Linux kernel source code:
 1. Tarball: You either download a `.tar.gz` file or are given one by a vendor.